 While You Were Sleeping – AOC Masons at Work

-It wasn't quite 4 a.m. when I arrived at the Capitol Building on Friday, October 12, and it was a chilly 48 degrees.
-While I was still adjusting to the darkness and cold the Architect of the Capitol (AOC) stone masons were getting to work: cleaning the walls of the Capitol, plastering, laying stone and cutting countertops.
-These are just a few of the daily tasks the masons perform and that I got to watch as they set about getting the Capitol ready for another day before the rest of the employees on the Hill even woke.
+It wasn't quite 4 a.m. when I arrived at the U.S. Capitol and it was a chilly 48 degrees.
+While I was still adjusting to the darkness and cold, the Architect of the Capitol (AOC) stone masons were getting to work: cleaning the walls of the Capitol, plastering, laying stone and cutting countertops.
+These are just a few of the daily tasks the masons perform and that I got to watch as they set about getting the building ready for another day before the rest of the employees on Capitol Hill even woke.

 The work is also incredibly physically demanding.
 They let me "have a go" at cleaning the walls inside the CVC using a pressure washer... my arm was dead after only cleaning three feet of the wall (the CVC is nearly 580,000 square feet)!